lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the MIC be computed on that byte array.

 * C (MIC checked): C is a 1-bit field.
+It is optional, and goes together with the use of the MIC field.
-This field is used in the SCHC ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
-A value of 1 represents a positive MIC check at the receiver side (i.e. the MIC computed by the receiver matches the received MIC).
+  This field is used in the SCHC ACK packets to report the outcome of the MIC check, i.e. whether the fragmented SCHC Packet was correctly reassembled or not.
+A value of 1 tells that the MIC computed by the receiver matches the MIC that was transmitted.
+A value of 0 represents a mismatch.

-* Retransmission Timer.
-A SCHC Fragment sender uses it after the transmission of a window to detect a transmission error of the SCHC ACK corresponding to this window.
-Depending on the reliability mode, it will lead to a request a SCHC ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
-The duration of this timer is not defined in this document and MUST be defined in the corresponding technology-specific documents.

-* Inactivity Timer.
-A SCHC Fragment receiver uses it to take action when there is a problem in the transmission of SCHC fragments.
-Such a problem could be detected by the receiver not getting a single SCHC Fragment during a given period of time.
-When this happens, an Abort message will be sent (see related text later in this section).
-Initially, and each time a SCHC Fragment is received, the timer is reinitialized.
-  The duration of this timer is not defined in this document and MUST be defined in the corresponding technology-specific document.

-* Attempts.
-This counter counts the requests for a missing SCHC ACK.
-When it reaches the value MAX_ACK_REQUESTS, the sender assumes there are recurrent SCHC Fragment transmission errors and determines that an Abort is needed.
-The default value MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the corresponding technology-specific document.
-The Attempts counter is defined per window.
-It is initialized each time a new window is used.

 * Bitmap.
+The Bitmap is a bit field maintained by the receiver during the reassembly of a fragmented SCHC Packet.
-The Bitmap is a sequence of bits carried in a SCHC ACK.
-Each bit in the Bitmap corresponds to a SCHC fragment of the current window, and provides feedback on whether the SCHC Fragment has been received or not.
-The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
-Feedback on the SCHC fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
+  The Bitmap may also be carried in a SCHC ACK, either in extenso or in a shortened form (see {{Bitmapopt}}).
+  Each bit in the internal representation of the Bitmap corresponds to a SCHC Fragment of the current window, and provides feedback on whether the SCHC Fragment has been received or not.
+The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been correctly received or not.
+Feedback on the SCHC fragment with the FCN == MAX_WIND_FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit set to 1 indicates that the SCHC Fragment of FCN corresponding to that bit position has been correctly sent and received.
-  The text above describes the internal representation of the Bitmap.
-When inserted in the SCHC ACK for transmission from the receiver to the sender, the Bitmap is shortened for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.

-* Abort.
-On expiration of the Inactivity timer, or when Attempts reaches MAX_ACK_REQUESTS or upon occurrence of some other error, the sender or the receiver may use the Abort.
-When the receiver needs to abort the on-going fragmented SCHC Packet transmission, it sends the Receiver-Abort format.
-When the sender needs to abort the transmission, it sends the Sender-Abort format.
-None of the Aborts are acknowledged.

 ## Reliability modes